glebm/i18n-tasks/README.md

 Relative keys (`t '.title'`) and plural keys (key.one/many/other/etc) are fully supported.

-Scope argument is supported, but only when it is the first keyword argument:
+Scope argument is supported, but only when it is the first keyword argument ([this](/lib/i18n/tasks/scanners/pattern_with_scope_scanner.rb) can be improved):

 ```ruby
 # this is supported